csound/csound/mingw64/README.md

   * mingw-w64-x86_64-hdf5
   * mingw-w64-x86_64-libwebsockets
 3. Open a MinGW-w64 Win64 Shell.
 This will load a terminal with all tools for mingw64 setup.
 4. Build and install packages for dependencies not currently in MSYS2's repositories.
 The formulas are included in the packages folder. cd into each directory and use 'makepkg-mingw' to build the package.
 Use 'pacman -U name-of-package.pkg.tar.xz' to install the package.
->At this point you might get an error about line endings.
-Simply run dos2unix on the PKGBUILD file to change its line endings.
+(If get an error about line endings.
+Simply run dos2unix on the PKGBUILD file to change its line endings.)
 5. Run ./build.sh in this directory.

 ## Notes